leachuk/loom-recruitunit-api-docs/docs/services/users.md

     Invalid request parameters

 ## Sign In User [/api/recruitunit/users/signin]
-Sign in using a users previously created credentials.
-Returns a JWT token which is to be sent in subsequent requests for authentication.
+Sign in using previously created credentials.
+Returns a JWT token which is to be managed by the application and sent in subsequent requests for authentication.

-### Create [POST]
+### Sign In [POST]

 + Request with body (application/json)